nehamanoj1105/deepfake-detection/README.md

 ## resized(224*224).zip
 The images which we got after resizing

+## normalised.zip
+The images which are normalised

+## normalise.py
+Min-Max Normalization: This involves scaling the pixel values to a fixed range, like [0, 1].
+Each pixel value is transformed by subtracting the minimum pixel value of the image and then dividing by the difference between the maximum and minimum pixel values

 ## 📁 Dataset Download

 The original and resized fingerprint datasets are too large for GitHub.